gasilva/dataAndModelsCovid19/README.md

 https://triplebyte.com/blog/modeling-infectious-diseases

 The γ is split in two by γ = a + b, where a is the rate of recoveries, and b is the rate of death.
 Since the death rate seems to be linear (1.5% in China, for example), this linear decomposition of γ is precise enough.

+Some facts about SIR model:

+- The number of Susceptible individuals can only decrease
+- The number of Recovered can only increase
+- The number of Infectious individuals grows up to a certain point before reaching a peak and starting to decline.
+- The majority of the population becomes infected and eventually recovers.

 So we can add a new variable k, (Kill rate), and add to the system of equations.
 Therefore: